 Major clubs around the world have always had a significant presence at the tournament, with a large numbers of scouts sent to eye the next generation of talent.

 In years gone by, stars such as Luis Figo and Juan Mata have announced themselves to the big stage by receiving the ‘Golden Player’ award for their performances in the tournament.

 However, despite plenty of success stories, there have been several cases of failed potential.
-This year’s winner, Napoli starlet Fabian Ruiz, will be hoping he doesn’t go down the latter route.
+Last year’s winner, Napoli midfielder Fabian Ruiz, will be hoping he doesn’t go down the latter route.